 What spam filters do you use?

 Our e-mail servers can reject messages that are likely to be unwanted junk mail, or "spam".
-We currently reject an average of about 100 messages per day per customer.

 - Restrictions applied to all mail